Norway

 Insufficient

-Norway’s international public finance contributions are rated “Insufficient”.
-The country is the only one to meet our benchmark for current contributions based on the USD 100 billion commitment and is committed to increase its finance in the period post-2020.
-However, its recent contributions are, on average, lower than they were in the lead up to the Paris Agreement.
-If Norway were to deliver the proposed increase, it would be rated “Almost sufficient”.
+We rate Norway’s international public finance contributions as “Insufficient.”
+Norway is the only country that meets a fair climate finance contribution based on the USD 100 bn commitment and has committed to increase its finance in the period post-2020.
+However, its recent contributions are, on average, lower than they were in the lead-up to the Paris Agreement.
+If Norway were to deliver the proposed increase, it would be rated “Almost sufficient.”

 Land use & forestry